Windapardede/Identifikasi-Kematangan-Tomat/README.md

 # 🍅 Tomato Ripeness Classification using Transfer Learning (MobileNetV2)

-This project aims to classify the ripeness level of tomatoes (unripe, semi-ripe, ripe) from images using **Transfer Learning** based on the **MobileNetV2** architecture.
+This project aims to classify the ripeness level of tomatoes (unripe, semi-ripe, ripe and reject) from images using **Transfer Learning** based on the **MobileNetV2** architecture.
 The model is optimized for lightweight environments such as mobile and embedded systems.

 ---